Chapter 3: Prophets, kings and priests

 Looking at the Kings

 Kings featured throughout the Bible, starting with Nimrod, who was “a mighty hunter before the Lord” (Genesis 10:9) and long before Israel had a king.
 We use the term “king” loosely.
-It could be them who ruled over a city, like the five kings who fought against the four kings, discussed in Genesis 14; them who ruled over nations, including Israel from the time of Saul, of which there are many examples, and them who ruled over empires, like Cyrus (Persian) and Nebuchadnezzar (Babylonian).
+It could be them who ruled over a city, like the five kings who fought against the four kings, referred to in Genesis 14; them who ruled over nations, including Israel from the time of Saul, of which there are many examples, and them who ruled over empires, like Cyrus (Persian) and Nebuchadnezzar (Babylonian).
 While our kingly focus, as far as this book is concerned, is on Israel, it was not God’s intention for Israel to have a king, and rather He, YHWH, should be their king, but the people insisted they have a king and be like other nations, and God gave them one.
 While Israel’s kings, and later Israel and Judah when the kingdom was divided, were meant to follow the Law and rule wisely, justly etc., they did so to varying degrees.
 Following the Exile, Israel had varying degrees of autonomy although, except for a short period (167BC to 37BC) under the Maccabees, they were always ruled over by someone else, with varying degrees of benevolence, at least until 1948.
 Kings in Bible times were usually autocratic, ranging from very bad to quite good.
 While in the 2000 years following Christ, attempts were made, when Christians were in the ascendency, to have a theocracy, but rarely succeeded and will not do so before Christ returns to reign, although engaging with government is an issue.

 Jesus – Prophet, Priest and King